Ny-Tsiky/GEPPETO-OFC/README.md

 ```

-2. Open the project in MATLAB.
+2. Launch MATLAB and open the project.
+3. Add the folder '.../GEPPETO_OFC/Optimfuns' to your MATLAB path.
+4. In MATLAB, open the file mex_lstm.m.
+5. Locate line 5, which starts with " HOME = ' ".
+Update this line by setting the correct path to your GEPPETO_OFC project directory.

-3. Build Mex functions:
+6. Build Mex functions:
 ```
 matlab

 mex_lstm.m
 ```

-4. Run the main simulation script:
+7. Run the main simulation script:
 ```
 matlab

 run_main_simulation.m
 ```

-5. Visualize the results:
+8. Visualize the results:
 ```
 matlab